lionthroat/cs340-w20-paperstacks/README.md

 - 3/7/2020: Advanced Search Functionality (WIP).
 User can now perform a search from the navigation bar (a simple keyword search), or perform a more advanced search from the Search page or home page.
 In the advanced search, the user has the option of using one or more of the following criteria: book title (can be a substring), author name (can be a substring), year published, ISBN-10, or genre.
 Additional search criteria related to ratings/reviews not yet implemented.

 ### Recently Fixed Bugs:
+- 3/17/2020: ISBN validation bug fixed, it was due to bad JavaScript.
 - 3/17/2020: Re-fixed previous bug from 3/8/2020, as Reviews were displaying twice again.
 The updated SQL had mistakenly been deleted at some point.
 - 3/10/2020: Authors without bios and Books without ratings should now display correctly.
 - 3/9/2020: If an Author's bio has quotes in it, the Update function would fail because of lack of escape characters in the resulting string and SQL query.
 This was fixed using Python's built in replace() function that takes three parameters in the form of: string.replace(problem_substring, fixed_substring), and iterates through the string, replacing any instances of the first string with the second.
 This means you can create a string: quotes = "\"" and replace it with a fixed string: escaped_quotes = "\\\"".